CobayaSampler/cobaya/docs/cosmo_model.rst

 .. warning::

-   Unfortunately, not all likelihoods and cosmological codes are *instance-safe*, i.e. you can't define two models using them at the same time (e.g. ``planck_2015_lowTEB``, which would crash your python session) or, even if you can, some properties will inevitably be shared by all models (e.g. the dark energy model in ``CAMB``).
+   Unfortunately, not all likelihoods and cosmological codes are *instance-safe*, i.e. you can't define two models using each the unbinned TT and TTTEEE likelihoods at the same time.

 Low-level access to the theory code